CollaboRateMgmt/CollaboRate/README.md

 2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible mental effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.

-   You pay workers X times the number of  microtasks.
+   You pay workers X times the number of  microtasks that they do.
 X is the money per microtask that you pay.
 X is visible to the public.

    The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.